OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-Testing_GraphQL.md

 GraphQL Playgrounds is a GraphQL client, which can be used to test different queries, as well as dividing GraphQL IDEs into different playgrounds, grouped by theme or by assigning a name to them.
 Much like GraphiQL Playgrounds can create the documentation for you, without the need to manually sending introspection and processing the response but with one great advantage, it doesn't need GraphiQL interface to be available.
 Another upside for this tool, is that it works just by directing the tool to the GraphQL node via a URL (there is also the option of using it locally with the data file) and then the magic happens without any user interaction.
-Another advantage of the tool is that it can be used to test for vulnerabilities directly, you don't need to use a proxy to send HTTP requests (Burp for example), and so you can use this tool in order to manually plat with GraphQL and use Burp for other, more advanced payloads.
+Another advantage of the tool is that it can be used to test for vulnerabilities directly, you don't need to use a proxy to send HTTP requests (Burp for example), and so you can use this tool in order to manually play with GraphQL and use Burp for other, more advanced payloads.
 Note that in some cases you will need to set the HTTP headers at the bottom, to include session ID or other mechanism of authentication, but this still allows creating multiple "IDEs" with different permissions to verify if there are in fact authorization issues.

 ![Playgrounds1](images/Playgrounds1.png)